 At Evergreen, our program participants learn about sustainable practices to promote flourishing cities.
 Isaac Crosby, Lead Hand Urban Agriculture, shares knowledge about Indigenous agricultural practices and different ideas to implement at home and within the wider community.
 No matter what the season, there is always something to see, smell, or taste in Isaac's gardens!

-Design Academy Program
+Design Experience Program

 This program is currently being co-designed with students in grades 9 and 10 and will be offered for the first time in the fall of 2021.
+We are fortunate to be collaborating with TNO - The Neighbourhood Organization on this community-based experiential learning opportunity.

 Stay tuned for more information soon!